EnrieSala/EnrieSala/Assets/SimulatedSpatialDatabaseManagement/README.md

 2. Enable the PostGIS extension in the database
 3. Run the SQL script Assignment4SalaEnrieFinal.sql in your PostgreSQL environment

-## Usage
-After running the script, you can execute the provided spatial queries or create your own to analyze the State Park data.

 ### Sample Output
 Here's an example of a query and its output:
 -- List the total length of roads, by composition